-The European Space Agency began playing a role in the monitoring of Greenland's ice sheet in 1991 when it launched the first Earth Remote Sensing satellite.
+ESA (European Space Agency) began playing a role in the monitoring of Greenland's ice sheet in 1991 when it launched the first Earth Remote Sensing (ERS) satellite.
 (It launched a follow-up mission in 1994.)
-The ERS satellite carries a scatterometer that uses a different frequency than that of NSCAT.
+ERS carries a scatterometer that uses a different frequency than that of NSCAT.

 In November 1998, NASA launched QuikSCAT, a scatterometer with similar capabilities as NSCAT.
 Now, two scatterometers with different frequencies - ERS-II and QuikSCAT - collect data simultaneously.
 In conjunction with passive microwave instruments, these scatterometers provide Drinkwater and Long with the most complete view of Greenland yet.

 Scatterometers were originally developed to measure wind speed over the ocean.
 Drinkwater, who had been studying features of snow and ice sheets using microwave radar altimeter data for his Ph.D. in 1984, began searching for a way to get a more complete picture of the ice on Greenland.

 "My main interest was to try and see if we could use the lower resolution info which comes from scatterometers to be able to create an image of large features such as continental ice sheets," he said.
 The scatterometer data allow Drinkwater and Long to get a broad view of Greenland's ice as opposed to piecing together the 100-kilometer images ERS produces.